1000001101000/Debian_on_Intel_Terastations/README.md

 * run "sensors" to monitor you temperature and fan speeds

-## Buttons (button_example.sh, it87-gpio.patch, build-modules.sh)
+## Buttons (button_example.sh)
-These devices use some spare pins from the IT8721f chip to control the "display" and "function" buttons on the front.
-The GPIO function of the IT8721 isn't normally supported by the gpio-it87 module so it is necessary to apply a patch to enable it.
-I've included the necessary patch and added logic to build-modules.sh to automatically apply it.
-I've also included a script that demonstrates how to read the GPIO values to determine when one of the buttons is pressed.
+Some of these devices use some spare pins from the IT8721 chip to control the "display" and "function" buttons on the front.
+The GPIO function of the IT8721 isn't normally supported by the gpio-it87 module so i've included a version which enables it.
+I've also included a script that demonstrates how to read the GPIO values to determine when one of the buttons is pressed though it's pretty ugly and in need of a re-write.

 To use it:
 * Copy button_example.sh to /usr/local/bin/ (the installer image will do that automatically if you use it)
-* Run build-module.sh (this happens at startup if you use the installer or set it up in the hotswap section)
 * Run button_example.sh, the script will output the GPIO values each time you press/release one of the buttons.

 ## LCD Screen/LEDs/Buzzer